 Sonlight organizes trips to the city of Port-de-Paix, to the market, to a Haitian hospital, a children's home, and to homes of Haitian families.
 Visiting teams stay in a nearby hotel and eat all meals at the home of Roger and Norma Alexander.

-We don't require shots or medicines to travel to Sonlight, but do recommend groups take malaria prophylaxis (one pill weekly) 1 week prior to the trip and 4 weeks after.
+We do not require shots or medicines to travel to Sonlight, but do recommend groups take malaria prophylaxis (one pill weekly) 1 week prior to the trip and 4 weeks after.

 Here's how to get started: